 Let me break the question examples down and answer them, free of charge, for everyone…

 Slot machine questions for the Tarot

 Will I ever work for myself?
-Yes, if you apply ourself, do the footwork and read up on self-employment, the biz/marketing side of things.
+Yes, if you apply yourself, do the footwork, and read up on self-employment, the biz/marketing side of things.
 You also need a clear vision about what you wish to bring to the world, make sure there is a market for what you offer and confidence in your ability to create something new.

 Will I be rich?
 Rich in what?
 If being rich in terms of making lots of money is important to you, you may have to sacrifice peace of mind and find, toward the end of your life, that you have been hoarding treasures that you can’t take with you.
 It is better to ‘lay up treasures in Heaven.’
 The only thing you get to take with you is the love you shared with others.

 What should I do about my current job?
 Keep it if it pays your bills – at least until you can come up with a viable action plan (see question one).

 Is somebody out to get me?
 Totally irrelevant.
 All you have to worry about is your own upright walk.
 Unless, of course, it is a matter for the police… in which case, please phone them now.

 Do I need to worry about anything?
 No. You need to pray: